-Eton Irrigation's position is that water should be provided at cost (or subsidised) as a service to the community that underpins economic activity and jobs in this region.
-Therefore, we believe that the Qld Govt should have a zero rate of return for Sunwater.
+Both Sunwater and Ergon are effectively monopoly businesses with no competitors in the Mackay region.
+Eton Irrigation's position is that both water and electricity should be provided at cost (or subsidised) as a service to the community that underpins economic activity and jobs in this region.
+Therefore, we believe that the Qld Govt should have a zero rate of return for both Sunwater and Ergon.
 It has been commented that this was part of the original business case before Kinchant Dam was built.